Jeruzal, Mińsk County: History

 During the Counter-Reformation and the Swedish Deluge the town was a local pilgrimage center.
 In 1810, Jerusalem still only had 198 residents and around 1820 the town finally lost its charter (lost its civic rights).

-On March 23, 1948, a branch of the National Armed Forces led by Zygmunt Jezierski performed an action against the local Milicja Obywatelska police station.

 Landmarks

 The church

 With the founding of the parish in the 16th century, the first wooden church of St. Wojciech of Jeruzalu was built (for the Bishop of Pozńan, Jan Latalski), but was later destroyed.
 In its place, a new church was built from 1757 to 1758, which, with small changes in the process of remodeling in the 19th century, has survived to this day.

 The church is wooden, deployed on a cruciform plan with an added vestry.
 It has a gable roof, covered with shingles.
 Between the nave and the chancel is a characteristic of this type of construction - a rainbow arch and on it a crucifix and statues of the Virgin Mary and St. John from the 16th century.
 The interior is richly decorated in baroque style with medieval elements.

 The church is the seat of the St. Wojciech parish, which belongs to the Siennicki deanery, which is part of the Diocese of Warsaw-Praga.